Skip to main content

 1. Is there demand?

-Start with one sentence about your idea. metalworks reads real conversations — Reddit by default, and Hacker News, the web, or your own data when you add them — and gives you a go/no-go plus the actual needs people voiced.report.
-The run also builds up a
+Start with one sentence about your idea. metalworks reads real conversations — Reddit, Hacker News, the web, or your own data — and gives you a go/no-go plus the actual needs people voiced.

 2. Find your angle and your competitors

 metalworks writes the spec, not the product.
-It maps the demand to a feature list and scaffolds a project your own coding agent (Claude Code, Cursor, etc.) then builds.5.
-Launch and grow
+From the demand it picks the surface to build on (web? mobile?
+CLI? — with a one-line reason), maps the demand to a feature list, sketches the screens you need, and scaffolds a project your own coding agent (Claude Code, Cursor, etc.) builds.

 That’s the loop